📚

 Representing Solution Composition

-When discussing solutions, we usually refer to concentration of a solute dissolved in a solvent.
-Concentration is a measure of the amount of solute that is dissolved in a given amount of solvent.
-There are tons of ways to calculate concentration, but the most important and most commonly used form of concentration is molarity.
+When discussing solutions, we usually refer to concentrations of a solute dissolved in a solvent.
+There are tons of ways to calculate concentration, but the most important and most commonly used form of concentration is molarity (M).

-There are other ways of calculating concentration such as percent by mass and molality, but these won't be tested on the AP exam in May.
+There are other ways of calculating concentration such as percent by mass and molality, but those won't be tested on the AP Exam.
 Let's go over it anyways just in case you pursue chemistry past this course (otherwise you can completely skip this section)!

 Forming a Solution